TalatNaeem/TalatNaeem/README.md

 I am a Software Engineer.
 Passionate and enthusiast to explore my field.
 I love to work on development also like to commit and collaborate on GitHub. 😊

 ### 🔭 **I’m currently working on** ...
 I along with my supervisor and team are crrently working on a bilingual translator using Transformer(Deep Learning NN Model) for translation from URDU to ENGLISH and vise versa using Python as programming language following the features of Natural Language Processing.
+For further details you can visit <a href="https://github.com/TalatNaeem/FYP-WiseTranslator" target="_blank" rel="noopener noreferrer">here</a>

 ### 👯 **I’m looking to collaborate on** ...
 Programming and development projects.
 I have also done work on machine/deep learning projects and like to contribute in them as well.
 And I am aspiring MERN Stack Developer and want to collaborate in those projects as well.